 Internet use is another factor related to infidelity.
 Nowadays many Internet sites and ads facilitate offline sexual infidelity.

-The problem is that half of these people do not use condom.
+The problem is that half of these people do not use a condom.
 It is showed that people have sex on the Internet have more sex partners.
-They also have higher risk of HIV and sexual transmitted diseases.
+They also have a higher risk of HIV and sexually transmitted diseases.

-One factor that can reduce infidelity is religious activity.
+One factor that can reduce infidelity is a religious activity.

 Future research will investigate the factors related to other types of infidelity, including online infidelity and emotional infidelity.

 Copyright © 2018 Knowridge Science Report.
 All rights reserved.